Data Statements

 Data statements were first conceptualized in 2017 by Emily M. Bender and Batya Friedman at the University of Washington where they were initially developed for language datasets used in natural language processing systems.
 The first version of data statements was published in 2018 in Transactions of the Association for Computational Linguistics and presented at the 2019 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL).
 The next two years saw significant interest and uptake.
 With the goals of supporting broader uptake and learning how to make data statements a suitable practice across different research and institutional contexts, in 2020 Emily M. Bender, Batya Friedman, and Angelina McMillan-Major organized a workshop at the 12th Language Resources and Evaluation Conference.
 The results of this workshop led to an updated schema (Version 2), a set of best practices, and A Guide for Writing Data Statements all released in 2021.

-Data statements are a part of an emerging landscape for toolkits about documentation for transparency in artificial intelligence systems, including Datasheets for Datasets, Model Cards for Model Reporting, Dataset Nutrition Labels, Nutrition Labels for Data and Models, FactSheets, and Data Cards.
+Data statements are a part of an emerging landscape for toolkits about documentation for transparency in data-driven systems, including Datasheets for Datasets, Model Cards for Model Reporting, Dataset Nutrition Labels, Nutrition Labels for Data and Models, FactSheets, and Data Cards.